cran-task-views/Optimization/Optimization.md

     choose a subset of a fixed size k from the integers 1:n, such that a user- supplied objective function is minimized at that subset.
--   `r pkg("copulaedas")` provides a platform where 'estimation of distribution algorithms' (EDA) based on copulas can be implemented and studied; the package offers various EDAs, and newly developed EDAs can be integrated by extending an S4 class.
+-   `r pkg("copulaedas")` provides a platform where 'estimation of distribution algorithms (EDA) based on copulas can be implemented and studied; the package offers various EDAs, and newly developed EDAs can be integrated by extending an S4 class.
--   `r pkg("tabuSearch")` implements a tabu search algorithm for optimizing binary strings, maximizing a user defined target function, and returns the best (i.e. maximizing) binary configuration found.
+-   `r pkg("tabuSearch")` implements a tabu search algorithm for optimizing binary strings, maximizing a user-defined target function, and returns the best (i.e. maximizing) binary configuration found.
 -   Besides functionality for solving general isotone regression